-LOCAL HOUSTON MAGAZINE IS THE CITY GUIDE FOR HOUSTON.
+LOCAL HOUSTON IS THE CITY GUIDE.
 IN A DIVERSE, EVER-GROWING CITY WITH THRIVING SUBURBS, LOCAL HOUSTON KEEPS READERS UP TO DATE ON ALL THINGS LOCAL.

 Local, originally established in 1998 as 002houston, targeted the residential and nightlife boom in downtown Houston.
 Its original name reflected Downtown’s ZIP code, 77002.
 As Downtown grew and the development boom spread into areas including, but not limited to, The Woodlands, Sugar Land, Bellaire, Montrose, EaDo, the Energy Corridor, The Heights and Pearland, the magazine’s content grew with it.